 Design Will Change to Match Your Website

-As you update your website, the design of the donation page will update as well, helping to create a more seamless experience for potential donors without necessitating an additional fee to update your donation page separately.
+As you update your website and think through how to get donations online, the design of the donation page will update as well, helping to create a more seamless experience for potential donors without necessitating an additional fee to update your donation page separately.
 It’s evident donors prefer a donation page that reflects the look and feel of your nonprofit’s brand.
 Incorporating donation functionality into your website will allow you to maintain such consistency and hopefully translate into more donations.